marcusportmann/inception/README.md

 Complete the following steps to create a new application based on the Inception Framework.

 1. Select a name for the new application, e.g. demo, and create the top-level directory for the application with the same name.
-The directory **MUST** be created under the same directory that the Inception Framework project was cloned into.
-This is because the Inception Framework will be installed as an npm dependency using a relative path.
 2. Execute the following commands under the top-level directory for the new application to create the project directory structure.
    ```